Lishadsza/Lishadsza/README.md

 -  Working on exciting AI and machine learning projects
 -  Buildsing full-stack web applications with modern technologies
 -  Constantly learning and exploring new tech
--  Open to collaborations and open source contributions
 -  Focused on writing clean, efficient, and scalable code
 -  Reach me at: **dsouzalisha24@gmail.com**